fastify/avvio/README.md

 Events:

 * `'start'`  when the application starts
+* `'preReady'` fired before the ready queue is run

 The `avvio` function can be used also as a constructor to inherits from.